-Teaching vocabulary has occupied much space in the research of the last decade as vocabulary is the most important component of teaching and learning languages especially in relation to communication..
-Motlebzadah (2011) in Mamoud (2013) investigated the effect of SMS on the retention of collocations among Iranian lower intermediate EFL learners.
-To do this, forty university students were assigned into experimental and control groups.
+Teaching vocabulary has occupied much space in the research of the last decade as vocabulary is the most important, accommunication important component of teaching and learning languages especially in relation to communication.

+Motlebradak (2011) Motlebzadah (2011) in Mamoud (2013) investigated the effect of SMS on the retention of collocations among Iranian law. among Iranian lower intermediate EFL learners.
+To do this, forty university students were assigned into experimental and account of the contract of the contra experimental and control groups.
 The participants received English collocations as well as definitions and example sentences on paper or through SMS messages in a scheduled pattern of delivery twice a week during five weeks.
 Students were compared at the end of the study.